On Poland’s border with Ukraine, U.S. military helps plan for possible war refugees

 The 82nd Airborne, now set up in the exhibition center, is fresh from its mission in Afghanistan as part of the huge but chaotic airlift out of the country.
 Maj.
 Gen. Chris Donahue, the division’s commander who is in Poland, was the last soldier to walk up the ramp on the final U.S. military plane to leave Kabul.

 “We are prepared to assist, but only as needed,” said a Defense Department official, who spoke on the condition of anonymity because he was not authorized to speak to media.
-While the division’s evacuation effort’s in Afghanistan may evoke airlifts, any operation evacuating refugees from Ukraine “we anticipate being by ground,” the official said.
+While the division’s evacuation efforts in Afghanistan may evoke airlifts, any operation evacuating refugees from Ukraine “we anticipate being by ground,” the official said.
 He added that he didn’t think numbers fleeing would be near the tens of thousands predicted.

-The 82nd Airborne make up the bulk of a contingency of 4,700 U.S. troops dispatched to Poland in recent weeks to join an existing American rotational force of 4,000 — a deployment that aims to bolster NATOs eastern flank, and whose mission stretches far beyond the humanitarian.
+The 82nd Airborne make up the bulk of a contingency of 4,700 U.S. troops dispatched to Poland in recent weeks to join an existing U.S. rotational force of 4,000 — a deployment that aims to bolster NATOs eastern flank and whose mission stretches far beyond the humanitarian.

-While the 82nd hasn’t granted media access to their bases in Poland, officials described the set up at the arena.
-In addition to thousands of troops based there — living conditions that the official described as “plush for the 82nd” — more than a dozen U.S. Black Hawk and Chinook helicopters now sit on the airstrip in the Polish town of Mielec, where drones could be seen lifting off at the weekend.
-Curious locals park up to take a look.
+While the 82nd hasn’t granted media access to their bases in Poland, officials described the setup at the arena.
+In addition to thousands of troops based there — living conditions that the official described as “plush for the 82nd” — more than a dozen U.S. Black Hawk and Chinook helicopters now sit on the airstrip in the Polish town of Mielec, where drones could be seen lifting off over the weekend.
+Curious locals pull up to take a look.

 “We have the ability to see very far out,” the official said.

 Several hundred more soldiers are based at a “staging area” in the mountains eight miles east of the border with Ukraine.
-U.S. soldiers make three-mile trek to the nearest shop in a hamlet of just 65 homes, stocking up on energy drinks, cigarettes, sausages and potato chips to supplement their military rations.
+U.S. soldiers make three-mile treks to the nearest shop in a hamlet of 65 homes, stocking up on energy drinks, cigarettes, sausages and potato chips to supplement their military rations.

 “We are afraid if there is a full-blown conflict, there will be a wave of immigration,” said Barbara Koziolek, 43, who owns the village store.
 Not because she is afraid of immigrants, she said.
 But Polish authorities sealed off a border zone with Belarus last year as Russian ally Alexander Lukashenko used migrants to try to punish E.U. nations over sanctions.